top of page

 The court will assign a lawyer to be your public defender.
 You don’t get to choose which one.
 But if the relationship is not working, you can request to be reassigned.

 You cannot be assigned a public defender until after you are charged.
-And in a world of public online court records, being charged with a sex offense can affect your life, even if the charges are later dropped or you are found not guilty.
+And in a world of public online court records, being charged with a sexual offense can affect your life, even if the charges are later dropped or you are found not guilty.
 If you have not yet been charged, you can hire a private lawyer to represent you until the day you are charged and then switch to a public defender if you wish.

 What if I can’t afford a lawyer?